For the Media

 Kellogg Insight: How companies can do privacy better

 Gordon’s interests focus on entrepreneurship and technology commercialization.
 His expertise also includes alliances and joint ventures, intellectual property strategy and licensing, and the roles and operations of board of directors.
-Gordon is frequently quoted in the New York Times, The Wall Street Journal, Bloomberg, and other outlets.
+Gordon is frequently quoted in the New York Times, The Wall Street Journal, Bloomberg, Marketplace and other outlets.
 He teaches entrepreneurial studies and strategy topics.
-He holds a BA in economics from Bucknell University and a JD from The Albany Law School of Union University.

 Waldo O. Hildebrand Professor of Risk Management and Insurance